 The Wobble Factor

-One other piece of advice we can proffer to the very tall deskers: all adjustable-height desks exhibit great rigidity until they reach the top end of their height ranges.
+One other piece of advice we can proffer to the very tall standing desk users: all adjustable-height desks exhibit great rigidity until they reach the top end of their height ranges.
 The wider the table top and the more weight on the desk, the greater the momentum on the entire frame.
-If you think you might need to stretch your desk up to the very end, be careful how much weight you add to the tabletop, and consider using a 72″ versus 83″ top in a sit-to-walk configuration.
+If you think you might need to stretch your desk up to the very end, be careful how much weight you add to the tabletop, and consider using a 72″ versus 84″ top in a sit-to-walk configuration.
 With 48″ or 60″ tops the wiggle at maximum height extension is much less perceptible.
 Again, check out our primer on Why Some Standing Desks Shake More Than Others for tips on what to look for when shopping for a stable standing desk, and tips on how to minimize shakiness.